Brandon Allen (American football)

-Brandon Duc Allen (born September 5, 1992) is an American professional football quarterback for the Tennessee Titans of the National Football League (NFL).
+Brandon Duc Allen (born September 5, 1992) is an American professional football quarterback.
 He played college football for the Arkansas Razorbacks and was selected by the Jacksonville Jaguars in the sixth round of the 2016 NFL draft.
-Allen has also been a member of the Los Angeles Rams, Denver Broncos, Cincinnati Bengals, and San Francisco 49ers.
+Allen has also been a member of the Los Angeles Rams, Denver Broncos, Cincinnati Bengals, San Francisco 49ers, and Tennessee Titans.

 Early life

 Allen attended Fayetteville High School in Fayetteville, Arkansas.
 As a senior, he threw for 3,408 yards and 38 touchdowns.
 He was ranked by Rivals.com as the fifth-best pro-style quarterback recruit.

 College career

 Allen was redshirted as a freshman in 2011.
 In 2012, he was the backup to Tyler Wilson.
 He appeared in five games and started one game after Wilson missed a game because of injury.
 He finished the season completing 21 of 49 passes for 186 yards with one touchdown and three interceptions.

 In 2013, Allen took over as the starting quarterback.
 He passed for 1,552 yards, completing 49.6 percent of his throws, and threw for 13 touchdowns and 10 interceptions for a team that finished 3–9 under first year head coach Bret Bielema.

 As a junior in 2014, Allen had 2,285 passing yards, 20 touchdowns and five interceptions.
 He was the offensive MVP of the 2014 Texas Bowl, a 31–7 victory against the Texas Longhorns.
 Allen threw two touchdowns in the game, and Arkansas finished with a 7–6 record.

 During his senior year in 2015, Allen threw a then-school record six touchdown passes, and ran in the game winning 2 point conversion in a 53–52 overtime win over Ole Miss.
 He broke the record two weeks later with seven touchdowns in a 51–50 loss to Mississippi State.
 He also broke Arkansas' record for career passing touchdowns against Mississippi State.
 He finished the year with 3,440 passing yards, 30 touchdowns, and eight interceptions for a team that finished 8–5, and beat Kansas State in the 2016 Liberty Bowl, 45–23.

 Allen finished his career with 7,463 passing yards, 64 passing touchdowns, and 26 interceptions.
+Allen majored in recreation and sport management.